-The Gitchi Gami State Trail is a 25-mile biking and hiking trail that follows the North Shore of Lake Superior, from Grand Marais to Tofte.
-It’s a beautiful route for anyone who wants to take in some of Minnesota’s most spectacular scenery without having to worry about getting lost or running into any pesky bears.
+The Gitchi Gami State Trail is a 25-mile biking and hiking trail that follows the North Shore of Lake Superior from Grand Marais to Tofte.
+It’s a beautiful route for anyone who wants to take in some of Minnesota’s most spectacular scenery without worrying about getting lost or running into pesky bears.

-The trail starts at the end of Highway 61 in Grand Marais and ends at Tofte Beach Park, where you can find an abundance of amenities, including food trucks, restrooms, parking lots and more—all within walking distance from Gooseberry Falls State Natural Area (more on that later).
+The trail starts at the end of Highway 61 in Grand Marais.
+It ends at Tofte Beach Park, where you can find an abundance of amenities, including food trucks, restrooms, parking lots, and more—all within walking distance from Gooseberry Falls State Natural Area (more on that later).

 As you can see, we take our work seriously.
 So yeah, it’s 15 minutes of barely having to remember you’re even on a bike, which is ideal since it translates as 15 solid minutes of natural eye candy to enjoy!

-If you’re not quite ready to take the plunge and go snowshoeing, no worries!
+No worries if you’re not quite ready to take the plunge and go snowshoeing!
 The park has several trails that are groomed for cross-country skiers.
-Plus, the trail is open year-round, so you can explore it on foot (sans snowshoes) in summer!
+Plus, the trail is open year-round, so that you can explore it on foot (sans snowshoes) in summer!

 See Related: Best Minnesota Distilleries to Visit

-Cross-country skiing is a great way to get some exercise and enjoy the beauty of Gooseberry Falls State Park in winter.
-The trails around the park are well groomed, so you won’t have to worry about the snow being too deep or soft for your skis.
+Cross-country skiing is a great way to exercise and enjoy the beauty of Gooseberry Falls State Park in winter.
+The trails around the park are well-groomed, so you won’t have to worry about the snow being too deep or soft for your skis.

-Gooseberry Falls has over 8 miles of trails that wind through forests and alongside lakeshores, offering views of waterfalls along the way.
-The trails vary in difficulty based on how steep they are and how slippery they are; some parts require more skill than others which makes it fun for all types of skiers.
+Gooseberry Falls has over 8 miles of trails that wind through forests and alongside lakeshores, offering views of waterfalls.
+The trails vary in difficulty based on how steep and slippery they are; some parts require more skill than others, making it fun for all skiers.